NXT TakeOver: In Your House (2021): Storylines

-The In Your House card included five matches.
-The storylines were produced on their weekly television program, NXT.
+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 A triple threat match between Kyle O'Reilly, Pete Dunne, and Johnny Gargano was scheduled on the June 1 episode of NXT to determine who would face Karrion Kross for the NXT Championship at TakeOver: In Your House.
 The match ended in a no-contest after Adam Cole interfered and attacked all three competitors.
 Kross would confront Cole and made a request to NXT General Manager William Regal to defend the title against Cole, O'Reilly, Dunne, and Gargano.
 Regal agreed to Kross' request and made the bout a fatal five-way match for the title at the event.

-González viciously assaulted Blackheart while Moon was forced to watch the ordeal after being subdued by Kai, following the conclusion of the women's tag team match between the team of Shotzi Blackheart and Ember Moon and the team of Dakota Kai and NXT Women's Champion Raquel González on the May 25 episode of NXT.
+NXT Women's Champion Raquel González viciously assaulted Shotzi Blackheart while Ember Moon was forced to watch the ordeal after being subdued by Dakota Kai, following the conclusion of the women's tag team match between the team of Blackheart and Moon and the team of Kai and González on the May 25 episode of NXT.
 The following week, Moon called out González and they both brawled in the ring.
 Later that same night, Moon announced that she would challenge González for the NXT Women's Championship at TakeOver: In Your House, which was made official.

 On the May 25 episode of NXT, Mercedes Martinez defeated Zayda Ramier.
 Afterwards that day, the lights went out and turned back on with a red lighting, and Mei Ying of Tian Sha appeared on the LED screen.
 As things went back to normal Martinez was given a black symbol on the back of her wrist.
 The following week, Xia Li was with Boa watching a video of her first round loss against Martinez in the inaugural Mae Young Classic (four years ago) saying it was a disgrace to her family and she would hurt her at TakeOver: In Your House.
 Later that night, Martinez said that she was aware of Li being different, after facing her in the Mae Young Classic, and that she was not afraid of Li and would defeat her at TakeOver.